-171 220 ILCS 5/8-103(c).
+169 220 ILCS 5/8-103(c).

-^{172 220} ILCS 5/8-103B(g)(4.5).
+170 220 ILCS 5/8-103B(g)(4.5).

-174 See Appendix C.
+172 See Appendix C.

-- Direct Load Control ("DLC"): ComEd's residential central air conditioning cycling program is a DLC program with 97,000 customers with a load reduction potential of 97 MW. - Voluntary Load Reduction ("VLR") Program: VLR is an energy-based demand response program, providing compensation based on the value of energy as determined by the real-time hourly market run by PJM.
+- Voluntary Load Reduction ("VLR") Program: VLR is an energy-based demand response program, providing compensation based on the value of energy as determined by the real-time hourly market run by PJM.
 This program also provides for transmission and distribution ("T&D") compensation based on the local conditions of the T&D network.
-This portion of the portfolio has 968 MW of potential load reduction. - Residential Real-Time Pricing (RRTP) Program: All of ComEd's residential customers have an option to elect an hourly, wholesale market-based rate.
+This portion of the portfolio has 856 MW of potential load reduction. - Hourly Pricing (formerly known as Residential Real-Time Pricing (RRTP) Program): All of ComEd's residential customers have an option to elect an hourly, wholesale market-based rate.
 The program uses ComEd's Rate BESH to determine the monthly electricity bills for each RRTP participant.
-This program has 29,264 customers and a load reduction potential of 13 MW. - Peak Time Savings (PTS) Program: This program is required by Section 16-108.6(g) of the PUA and was approved by the ICC in Docket No. 12-0484.
+This program has 34,222 customers and a load reduction potential of 14 MW. - Peak Time Savings (PTS) Program: This program is required by Section 16-108.6(g) of the PUA and was approved by the ICC in Docket No. 12-0484.
 The PTS program is an opt-in, market-based demand response program for customers with smart meters.
 Under the program, customers receive bill credits for kWh usage reduction during curtailment periods.
-The program commenced in 2015 with 56,000 customers and has grown to more than 291,000 customers in 2019.
-ComEd sold 85 MW of capacity from the program into the PJM capacity auction for the 2019-2020 Delivery Year, 56 MW in the 2020-2021 Delivery Year, and 80 MW in the 2021-2022 Delivery Year.
+The program commenced in 2015 with 56,000 customers and has grown to more than 290,000 customers in 2020.
+ComEd sold 85 MW of capacity from the program into the PJM capacity auction for the 2019-2020 Delivery Year, 75 MW in the 2020-2021 Delivery Year, and 153 MW in the 2021-2022 Delivery Year.

 Ameren Illinois has implemented a Voltage Optimization Program (including, for example, Conservation Voltage Reduction ("CVR") Program).
 Ameren Illinois also offers a Real Time Pricing ("RTP") option and the additional associated Power Smart Pricing ("PSP") program for smaller customers.
 Pursuant to the Commission's Interim Order in Docket No. 13-0105, Ameren Illinois offers a Peak Time Rewards program (Rider PTR).
-According to Ameren Illinois, the program currently has approximately 101,000 customers and Ameren Illinois sold 13.8 MW of related capacity in the MISO PRA for the 2019-2020 Delivery Year, which provides the pool of funds used for customer rebates.
+According to Ameren Illinois, the program currently has approximately 130,000 customers and Ameren Illinois sold 15.9 MW of related capacity in the MISO PRA for the 2020-2021 Delivery Year, which provides the pool of funds used for customer rebates.
 This tariff pertains to an optional program available to DS-1 customers as of June 1, 2016, whereby a customer would receive a billing credit if they curtail electric energy use during specific peak usage periods.